shootthesound/lora-the-explorer/README.md

 - **LoRA MetaEditor**: Direct metadata editing for fixing and customizing LoRAs
 - **Universal Compatibility**: Works with LoRAs from any training tool (AI-Toolkit, FluxGym, sd-scripts)
 - **Automatic Fixes**: Auto-detects and resolves common compatibility issues

+*Demo image created using layer-based LoRA merging in the app.<BR>See Loras merged in Credits further down the page.*

 ## 🛠️ Installation